 Cohab Canyon Trail.
 Children particularly love this trail for the geological features and native creatures, such as rock wrens and Western pipistrelles (canyon bats), that you see along the way.
 One end of the trail is directly across from the Fruita Campground on Scenic Drive, and the other is across from the Hickman Bridge parking lot.
 The first ¼ mile from Fruita is pretty strenuous, but then the walk becomes easy except for turnoffs to the overlooks, which are strenuous but short.
 Along the way you'll find miniature arches, skinny side canyons, and honeycombed patterns on canyon walls where the wrens make nests.
 The trail is 3.2 miles round-trip to the Hickman Bridge parking lot.
 The Overlook Trail adds 1 mile to the journey.
 Allow one to two hours to overlooks and back; allow two to three hours to Hickman Bridge parking lot and back.
 Moderate.
 Scenic Dr., about 1 mile south of visitor center, or Hwy.
 24, about 2 miles east of visitor center, Capitol Reef National Park, UT, 84775.

 Hickman Bridge Trail.
 This trail is a perfect introduction to the park.
 It leads to a natural bridge of Kayenta sandstone, which has a 133-foot opening carved by intermittent flash floods.
 Early on, the route climbs a set of steps along the Fremont River, and as the trail tops out onto a bench, you'll find a slight depression in the earth.
 This is what remains of an ancient Fremont pit house, a kind of home that was dug into the ground and covered with brush.
 The trail splits, leading along the right-hand branch to a strenuous uphill climb to the Rim Overlook and Navajo Knobs.
 Stay to your left to see the bridge, and you'll encounter a moderate up-and-down trail.
 As you continue up the wash on your way to the bridge, you'll notice a Fremont granary on the right side of the small canyon.
 Allow about 2 hours to walk the 2-mile round-trip.
-The walk to the bridge is one of the most popular trails in the park, so expect lots of company along the way.
+The walk is one of the most popular trails in the park, so expect lots of company.
 Moderate.
 Hwy.
 24, 2 miles east of visitor center, Capitol Reef National Park, UT, 84775.

 Chimney Rock Trail.
 You're almost sure to see ravens drifting on thermal winds around the deep red Mummy Cliff that rings the base of this trail.
 This loop trail begins with a steep climb to a rim above Chimney Rock.
 The trail is 3.6 miles round-trip, with a 590-foot elevation change.
 No shade.
 Use caution during monsoon storms due to lightning hazards.
 Allow three to four hours.
 Difficult.
 Hwy.
 24, about 3 miles west of visitor center, Capitol Reef National Park, UT, 84775.